olgazju/ml_camp_2023/midterm_project/README.md

 ## Multi-Label Classification

-To make these predictions, I am using a technique called multi-label classification.
+To make these predictions, I am using a technique called [multi-label classification](https://en.wikipedia.org/wiki/Multi-label_classification).
 This means that instead of predicting just one outcome, I am predicting multiple outcomes at once – in this case, the three different success metrics.
 It's like giving each movie a report card that indicates whether it's likely to be profitable, win awards, and receive favorable ratings.

-## Our Approach
+## My Plan of Action

-I will evaluate different models to identify the most effective one for predicting movie success.
+I will explore the dataset and evaluate different models on it to identify the most effective one for predicting movie success.
 Once the top performer is identified, I will transform my model into a service that anyone can use.
 Additionally, I will package it in a Docker file, ensuring it can be run in various environments.

 ## Instructions on How to Run the Project